pgreze/kotlin-ci/README.md

 # Kotlinize your CI

 This project is a sample of the various ways
-I introduced Kotlin in our Android CI at Mercari.
+I introduced Kotlin in our Android CI.

 This was used in:
 + a DroidKaigi prensentation (TODO: link)